-Cornerstones has over 60 editorial consultants, all chosen for their agenting, publishing or writing experience.
+Cornerstones has over 80 editorial consultants, all chosen for their agenting, publishing or writing experience.
 Every report is checked in-house to ensure a consistency and quality of advice that is paramount to our service.
-Michele Rubin, our US managing editor; Julie Gourinchas, our UK managing editor; Sarah Rouse, our desk editor; and myself are all on hand to answer your queries and guide your progress.
-The core team works alongside Natalie Young to handle our new author enquiries.
+Michele Rubin, our US managing editor; Sarah Rouse, our desk editor; Isobel Leach, our assistant editor; and myself are all on hand to answer your queries and guide your progress.
 Kathryn Price, my co-director for ten years, is now our chief editor and course tutor.

 Cornerstones is a skills-based company and we strongly believe that self-editing techniques can be taught.
 We regularly give lectures at universities, writer conferences and workshops.
 Check out our Twitter feed for upcoming events and discussions.

 Sarah Rouse graduated from Oxford Brookes University with a Bachelor’s degree in English Literature.
 She has prior experience as a proofreader and copyeditor, and completed internships at OUP and Palgrave Macmillan during her time at university.
 Sarah joined the Cornerstones team in September 2017 as the editorial assistant, before becoming the Assistant Editor in March, and the Desk Editor in October 2018.
-Her role involves liaising with authors and editors, assessing new author enquiries, tracking project progress, and assisting the team.
+Her role involves assessing submissions, liaising with editors, authors, and agents, sourcing editorial talent, and overseeing the development of projects, in addition to scouting.
 In her spare time, Sarah enjoys reading literary and experimental fiction, poetry, noir, dark/urban YA, and suspense narratives.